- Tuition & Financial Aid

 In addition to meeting the above requirements, visiting students interested in takin graduate level courses:

 Visiting students are not eligible for financial aid.
-Payment in full is required in full by the drop deadline of the course
+All courses must be paid in full prior to the drop deadline.

 Concordia’s Add, Drop, and Withdraw deadlines apply to all visiting students.
 Concordia adheres strictly to these dates throughout the semester and make no exceptions for visiting students.
 View the registration information page for our current Add, Drop, and Withdraw deadlines for our traditional and Continuing Studies (SCS) courses.